LPD-EPFL-ML/X-MAP/README.md

 Updated to work with the newer dataset.
-The input format for this used to be a tab-seperated text file, the dataset is now distributed in a different format
+The input format for this used to be a tab-seperated text file, the dataset is now distributed in a different format (CSV for the review subsets [link](https://nijianmo.github.io/amazon/index.html#subsets))

+This fork of X-MAP aims to bring compatibility with the newer datasets.
+Current update only works with CSV

 # X-MAP: Heterogeneous Recommendation at Large-Scale